While it’s generally important to work hard when pursuing your goals, hard work rarely pays off if you don’t know how to work in a smart way.

 In addition, this also means that you should find a way to handle or eliminate the 20% of issues that are responsible for 80% of your negative outcomes.
 For example:

 - Avoid working with the 20% of customers who produce 80% of the complaints.

 - Fix the 20% of the bugs which lead to 80% of the reports.

-- Avoid the 20% of the exercises which cause 80% of the injuries.
+- Avoid the 20% of physical exercises which cause 80% of the injuries.

-There are some things which you should keep in mind when implementing the 80/20 rule:
+There are some things that you should keep in mind when implementing the Pareto principle:

-If you’re engaging in a long-term process, don’t be afraid to reevaluate your situation periodically, and to adjust according to the 80/20 principle each time, as the distribution between the relevant causes and outcomes may shift over time.
+In addition, if you’re engaging in a long-term process, make sure to reevaluate your situation periodically, and adjust according to the Pareto principle each time, as the distribution between the relevant causes and outcomes may shift over time.

 Summary and conclusions

-- This means, for example, that 20% of the customers are responsible for generating 80% of the revenue, and that 20% of the software bugs will be responsible for 80% of the user complaints.
+- For example, the Pareto principle means that 20% of the customers will generally be responsible for generating 80% of a store’s revenue, and that 20% of the software bugs will be responsible for 80% of the user complaints.

-- If you’re using the Pareto principle in order to make a long-term process, you should reevaluate your situation periodically, and reapply this principle accordingly each time.
+- If you’re using the Pareto principle in order to make a long-term process more efficient, you should reevaluate your situation periodically, and reapply this principle each time.